emilkarlen/exactly/README.rst

     def program GET_LOG_MESSAGE_OF_LAST_COMMIT = % git log -1 --format=%s

-    ## Setup a (non empty) git repo.
+    #### Setup a git repo with the commit hook to test

     % git init

-    file file-in-repo = "A file in the repo"

-    % git add file-in-repo

-    % git commit -m "commit of file already in repo"

-    ## Install the commit hook to test.

     copy prepare-commit-msg .git/hooks

-    ## Setup a branch, with issue number in its name,
+    #### Setup a branch, with issue number in its name,
-    # and a file to commit.
+    # and a file to commit

     % git checkout -b @[ISSUE_ID]@-branch-with-issue-id

-    file file-to-add = "A file to add on the branch"
+    file file-on-branch.txt

-    % git add file-to-add
+    % git add file-on-branch.txt

     [act]